RainCandyTech/FPArchiveIndex/README.md

 ### Tech Specs
 The version number is synchronized with the international version.</br>
 As same as the normal international version, starting from version 32.0.0.403, Adobe integrates a timebomb in the program.</br>
-It will refuse to play any flash content starting from January 12, 2021.</br></br>
+It will refuse to play any flash contents starting from January 12, 2021.</br></br>
 This version has no region lock and Chinese users can use it too.</br>
 If the user installs Windows 8.x & 10 ActiveX special edition for China,</br>
 This version will be uninstalled. </br></br>